Special prosecutor appointed in Schneiderman probe

-NEW YORK (WABC) --Governor Andrew Cuomo's decision to appoint a special prosecutor to handle the abuse case against former attorney general Eric Schneiderman is being criticized.
+NEW YORK (WABC) --Governor Andrew Cuomo's decision to appoint a special prosecutor to handle the abuse case against former attorney general Eric Schneiderman is being criticized by some, including the Manhattan District Attorney.

-This situation began right after the New Yorker article with the abuse allegations against Schneiderman was released.
+Meantime, Schneiderman emerged from his Manhattan apartment Wednesday for the first time since he was accused by four women in a New York article.

-Immediately Manhattan DA Cyrus Vance said his office would investigate the allegations.

-But Tuesday night, Governor Cuomo appointed Nassau County's DA Madeline Singas to handle the investigation, saying there could be a conflict of interest because Schneiderman was investigating how the Manhattan DA's office handled the a 2015 case against movie producer Harvey Weinstein, in which Vance declined to prosecute Weinstein.
+Manhattan DA Cyrus Vance had said his office would investigate the allegations, but Tuesday night, Cuomo appointed Nassau County District Attorney Madeline Singas to handle the investigation.
+He cited a potential conflict of interest because Schneiderman was investigating how the Manhattan DA's office handled the a 2015 case against movie producer Harvey Weinstein, in which Vance declined to prosecute.

-Manhattan District Attorney Cyrus Vance fired back saying, "No prosecutors are better equipped to investigate and pursue such cases in Manhattan than those in my office."
+Vance fired back, saying, "No prosecutors are better equipped to investigate and pursue such cases in Manhattan than those in my office," adding, "the only conflict here is one of your creation."

-Tuesday night, the governor's lawyer called Vance's comments, "Both inappropriate and misguided given the ongoing investigations."
+Tuesday night, the governor's lawyer called Vance's comments "both inappropriate and misguided given the ongoing investigations."

+"I don't' want even a whiff of a perception of conflict of interest or impropriety," Cuomo said Wednesday in defense of his move.

-Now NYPD says they plan on reaching out to the women who spoke out about the abuse in the New Yorker article.
+Now, the NYPD says they plan on reaching out to the women who spoke out about the alleged abuse.

 "It's a moment of reckoning, no one can do this to another human being," Mayor Bill de Blasio said.
-"You can't abuse people, you can't harass them, you can't use your power against them, you can't threaten them, you just can't do that."
+"You can't abuse people.
+You can't harass them.
+You can't use your power against them.
+You can't threaten them.
+You just can't do that."

-Governor Cuomo is also asking the special counsel to investigate whether Schneiderman used his staff or office resources to facilitate the alleged abusive liaisons.
+Cuomo is also asking the special counsel to investigate whether Schneiderman used his staff or office resources to facilitate the alleged abusive liaisons.

+New York City Public Advocate Letitia James became the frontrunner to replace Schneiderman.
+State lawmakers in Albany will make the decision, but James Wednesday seemed to wrap up enough votes to be appointed.

+The governor advocated that Albany slow down, but Democrats there seem to be rushing to appoint James.
+When we asked the governor about her, he wouldn't say much.

 ----------